apascualgarcia/ReplayEcology/README.md

 * **outputs**:

   - `seqtable_readyforanalysis.RDS/csv` - ASV vs samples table of 1454 ASVs, after removal of 12 chloroplasts and 14 mitochondria ASVs.
-Please not that this is not the final set of communities upon which APG's analysis was performed, since this initial filtering also picked up some samples from the Scheuerl study (which used some of the same communities with the same IDs).
-APG therefore performed a further filtering step downstream.
+Please note that this is not the final set of communities upon which downstream analysis was performed, since this initial filtering also picked up some samples from the Scheuerl study (which used some of the same communities with the same IDs).
+It was therefore performed a further filtering step downstream.
+  - `seqtab_readyforanalysis_allsam.RDS/csv` - The same table without removing samples lower than 10K.

   - `taxa_wsp_readyforanalysis.RDS/csv` - Table containing inferred species-level taxonomy of the 1454 ASVs remaining after chlroplast/mitochondria removal.